ServiceStackApps/RedisReact/README.md

 # Redis React

-Redis React is a simple user-friendly UI for browsing data in Redis servers which is availble as a Desktop Application on multiple platforms thanks to the approach in ServiceStack's new [React Desktop Template](https://github.com/ServiceStackApps/ReactChatApps) which leverages the navigation and deep-linking benefits of a Web-based UI, the
+Redis React is a simple user-friendly UI for browsing data in Redis servers which is available as a Desktop Application on multiple platforms thanks to the approach in ServiceStack's new [React Desktop Template](https://github.com/ServiceStackApps/ReactChatApps) which leverages the navigation and deep-linking benefits of a Web-based UI, the